 Find an appropriate spot on your succulent to take the cutting.
 With your pruning shears, make one swift and even cut through the stem of the succulent to separate a cutting.
 Ensure that the cutting has about 1 inch of stem exposed for planting.
 This may require removing the lower leaves of the cutting.

-Let the Cuttings Callous
+Let the Cutting Callous

 After the cutting has been taken it cannot be planted in the soil right away.
 Set the cutting aside in a dry location for 24 hours to let the ‘injured’ stem of the cutting callous over.
 After 24 hours, the stem should be healed and not look ‘wet’ in any areas.
 The cutting is now ready to be planted.

-Plant the Cuttings
+Plant the Cutting

 Prepare a small terracotta or plastic pot with a succulent mix or well-draining soil.
 Poke a small hole in the center of the soil and gently place the stem of the succulent cutting in the hole, firming up the dirt around it.
 Ensure that the lowest leaf of the cutting is sitting slightly above the soil to avoid rot.